 Now, just throwing out a disclaimer, I won’t pretend I’m an expert on San Francisco, but after spending a week there, I definitely have some great ideas for seeing San Francisco in two days.

-San Francisco in Two Days is a Great Trip
+San Francisco in Two Days: My Experience

 San Francisco is a wonderful city.
 Do I sound like a broken record yet?
 Haha.
 As you know, I kinda wish I lived in the Bay Area so I could plan a weekend getaway in San Francisco at least once a month.
 Personally, I think you can either travel to San Francisco alone or with a group of friends.
 It’s a great time regardless of your “travel” status.